FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Points and LiDAR.rst

 category.

 1. Click the
-   Assign Elevation to Grid from Points Layer icon to interpolate the elevation data to the grid.
+   Assign Elevation to Grid button to interpolate the elevation data to the grid.

 .. image:: ../../img/Sample-Elevation-From-Points/Sample005.png

 2. Choose the Interpolate from LiDAR files option and click OK.

 .. image:: ../../img/Sample-Elevation-From-Points/Sample014.png

-3. Select the bare earth data LiDAR data files that cover the project area.
-   These are determined using the LiDAR tiles shapefile.
+3. These files are created from LasTools using the LiDAR *.LAS files and the position is identified by a tiles shapefile.
+Each filename has a distinct tile associated with it.
+The LiDAR xyz file must have a *.txt extension.

-4. Click Open.
+4. Select the files and click Open.
-   The LiDAR file must have a \*.txt extension.

 .. image:: ../../img/Sample-Elevation-From-Points/Sample010.png